-Unfortunately, small to medium businesses sometimes make the often mistake of only using one or two approaches to secure the businesses safety.
+Unfortunately, some small to medium businesses make a big mistake by only using one or two approaches to secure the businesses safety.

 While there are many measures you can take to prevent cyber threats, here are a few tried and true tips to get you on your way to securing your organization today and preparing for prosperity tomorrow.

-Make sure your emails, personal data and banking details are completely separate from your business.
-This is often one of the most overlooked mistakes because it’s painfully simple to let it happen.
-However, mixing up your professional and personal accounts can lead to a disaster, especially when you need to filter your emails from spam.
-Not only will this make you more productive, but anyone who gains access into your personal accounts will be right in there with your work accounts.
-Be sure to encrypt your data as an added level of security.
+Make sure your emails, personal data and banking details are completely separate from the business’s.
+This is often one of the most overlooked mistakes because it’s painfully simple to have happen.
+Mixing up your professional and personal accounts can lead to a disaster, especially when you need to filter your emails from spam.
+Not only will seperating them make you more productive, but it will protect you if one of the accounts is compromised.
+(Be sure to encrypt your data as an added level of security.)

-A network assessment is absolutely crucial for reviewing the IT infrastructure of your organization and identifying areas and opportunities to improve your existing system.
-If you’re wondering why you need a network assessment, it can be particularly helpful when you’re aware that there’s some problem within your network but you’re not sure where it could be coming from.
-During this time, it can step in for a thorough sweep of all your components and will pull up any areas for concern, something that simply wouldn’t be possible without an assessment.
+A network assessment is the strongest way of reviewing the IT infrastructure for your organization.
+The assessment will identify areas and opportunities to improve your existing system.
+It can be particularly helpful when you’re aware that there’s some off within your network but you’re not sure exactly what is off.
+The assessment will complete a thorough sweep of all your components and will highlight any areas of concern.

-Every business needs to perform a risk assessment annually, at the very least.
+There should be a risk assessment completed annually.
 Risk management processes help you to document and assess the risks your organization faces.
-There isn’t really a way to identify your organization’s problems without running periodical risk assessments.
-After the issues have been raised, they can then be ranked in order of risk so you can begin to allocate the appropriate resources to minimize them.
+A risk assessment will dive into your system’s vulnerabilities to see how safe you data truly is.
+The results of the assessment can then be ranked in order of risk so you can begin to prioritize the dangers and effectively minimize them.

 Surveys consistently show that employees are often the weakest link as far as data security is concerned.
-People in your team are probably opening suspicious emails every week and employers often make the mistake of thinking that one training session on data security is enough.
-It isn’t!
-If you’re genuinely concerned and serious about keeping on top of your data’s security, you should arrange training sessions on security best practices every quarter (or at a frequency that works for you).
+People on your team could be opening suspicious emails and employers often make the mistake of thinking that one training session on data security is enough.
+If you’re genuinely concerned and serious about keeping on top of your data’s security, you should arrange training sessions on security best practices at regular intervals (quarterly, annually, etc).

-After any kind of attack, a solid disaster recovery plan should be your first order of business and can often be the difference between another catastrophe and your organization’s survival, if it’s well planned and within good timing.
-You might not be able to stop disasters from happening, but you can definitely be ready with a strong and remedial plan of action to keep the damage to an absolute minimum.
-Building a solid disaster recovery plan is a smart and preventive way to keep on top of your security should the worst happen.
-It’s also a good tool for protecting your reputation should your organization ever be subject to a data invasion.
+After any kind of attack, a solid disaster recovery plan should be your first order of business and can often be the difference between your organziation’s survival another catastrophe.
+You may not be able to stop every disaster, but you can definitely be ready with a secure plan of action to keep the damage to an absolute minimum.
+Building a solid disaster recovery plan is a smart way to keep on top of your security.
+It’s also a good tool for protecting your reputation.

 Keeping your organization safe from outside interference needs a multi-layered plan of action, use of the right tools, and a dedicated team to put the solutions into practice.
 If you want to have a chat about how we can help you to build a solid data recovery plan, or advise you on what your next steps could be, please contact us.